 | ||Case-Fatality Ratesa || |

 |1979–1984 ||20.0 ||8.6 ||2.3 (95% CI 1.9–2.9) |

 |1985–1990 ||32.3 ||1.9 ||16.7 (95% CI 12.9–21.8) |

 |1991–1996 ||16.8 ||2.5 ||6.7 (95% CI 3.0–14.9) |

 |1997–2002 ||6.5 ||3.8 ||1.7 (95% CI 0–4.6) |

 About two thirds of deaths associated with general anesthesia are caused by intubation failure or induction problems during cesarean delivery.
 Deaths associated with regional analgesia are caused by high spinal or epidural blocks—26 percent; respiratory failure—19 percent; and drug reaction—19 percent.
 The improved case-fatality rate for general anesthesia is especially notable considering that such anesthesia is now used for the highest-risk patients and the most hurried emergencies, that is, decision-to-incision intervals <15 minutes (Bloom, 2005).

 The most significant factor linked to lower maternal mortality rates is the greater use of regional analgesia (Hawkins, 2011).
 In-house anesthesia coverage that is available around the clock is certainly another contributing factor.
 Logically, with increased use of regional analgesia, there are now reports of complications with these techniques.
-Indeed, compared to pre-1990 data, post-1990 ...
+Indeed, compared to pre-1990 data, ...